Teaching Career Center

 Best States to Be a Teacher Index

 The sortable table below will help you learn about teacher salary by state, state-level teacher hiring outlooks, and our view of the best states to be a K-12 teacher.
-Our table leverages government information on the total number of all types of K-12 teachers including kindergarten, elementary, middle school, and secondary (high) school, along with special education and career specialties.
-Data for all of those positions are summed in the table below to create the total and projected K-12 teacher counts for the US and by state.
-We used the real estate value from Zillow for each state and for average teacher salary, we used government-sourced information for elementary school teachers, who are the most common type of educator.
-We then analyzed what that average salary will buy in terms of median house value in a state to determine the value factor, as well as the growth rate in the total number of teachers from 2020 to 2030, to ultimately derive the ranking of the best states in which to be a teacher.
-Sort any column in descending or ascending order by clicking on the header.
+Data for all K-12 teaching positions are summed in the table below to create the total and projected K-12 teacher counts for the US and by state.
+For average teacher salary, we used government-sourced information for elementary school teachers (the most common teacher type).
+To analyze how far that salary will go, we compared it to each state’s median house value from Zillow.
+We also factored in the growth rate in the total number of teachers from 2020 to 2030 to ultimately derive the ranking of the best states in which to be a teacher.
 At the top of the table in a gray box below the top row, the US average can be found as a broad point of comparison.

 Rank | StateUS Average | 2022 Avg.
 Elementary Teacher Salary*$68,000 | 2023 Zillow Home Value Index**$346,856 | % of Median Home Avg.
 Salary Buys (Higher = Better)20% | 2020 Total K-12 Teachers (all categories) Employed***2,968,400 | Projected K-12 Teachers (all categories) employment in 2030*** 3,193,200 | 10-year growth (2030 versus 2020)***8% | Best States for K-12 Teachers (Avg=1)1 |